a-rouxel/simca/paper.md

 # Brief software description

 `SIMCA` is a simulation tool to generate realistic Coded-Aperture Spectral Snapshot Imagers measurements.
-The repository contains an application programming interface (API) and a graphical user interface (GUI) built in PyQt5 to analyze hyperspectral scenes and interact with the API.
+The repository contains a python package and a graphical user interface (GUI) built in PyQt5 to analyze hyperspectral scenes and interact with the package.

-Tutorials for using the API and GUI are available [here](https://arouxel.gitlab.io/simca-documentation/).
+Tutorials for using the package and GUI are available [here](https://arouxel.gitlab.io/simca-documentation/).

 ## Optical model